radareorg/radare.org/gsoc/2018/tasks.md

 [See issues](https://github.com/radare/radare2/issues?q=is%3Aopen+is%3Aissue+label%3Asdbtization)

 ### ESILization
 Radare2 has its own intermediate language - ESIL, but not yet support it for all architectures.
 So the task is to add ESIL support to any architecture, which doesn't has it yet.
 [See issues](https://github.com/radare/radare2/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3Aesil) for the related bugs.

-* implement ARC esil emulation
+* Implement ARC ESIL emulation
-* support packed registers (mmx and such)
+* Support packed registers (mmx and such)
-* support floating point
+* Support floating point operations
 * Implement memory access callback apis in unicorn and make the unicorn plugin for r2 work

 ## Unicode (UTF-8) support everywhere